Improving 360 Monocular Depth Estimation via Non-local Dense Prediction Transformer and Joint Supervised and Self-supervised Learning: Introduction

 In this paper, we propose 360$^\circ$ monocular depth estimation methods which improve on the areas that limited previous studies.
 First, we propose a self-supervised method for the learning of depth that only utilizes gravity-aligned video sequences, which has the potential to eliminate the needs of depth data during the training procedure.
 Similar to prior work \cite{svsyn}, we utilize the relationships between consecutive scenes but improve it through consistency between depths.
 Second, we propose a joint learning scheme realized by combining supervised and self-supervised learning.
 Despite the limitations of each learning scheme, all previous works on the 360$^\circ$ depth estimation, to the best of our knowledge, have relied solely on either supervised or self-supervised learning.
-We show that the joint learning improves the unstable performance of self-supervised learning as well as the incorrect prediction of supervised learning caused by data scarcity.
+We show that the joint learning improves the unstable performance of self-supervised learning as well as the incorrect prediction of supervised learning caused by data scarcity, as visualized in Figure \ref{fig:intro}.
 Third, we propose a non-local fusion block which improves on the areas missed by vision transformers for dense prediction.
-Through non-local operations, global information encoded by a transformer is retained when reconstructing the depths.
+Through non-local operations, global information encoded by a transformer can be further retained when reconstructing the depths.
 Under a challenging environment for a transformer (\ie lack of a large-scale dataset), we were able to train the vision transformer successfully using the features learned from depth of RIs.
 To the best of our knowledge, this is the first work applying transformers successfully to 360$^\circ$ depth estimation.
-Our approach provides very accurate depth estimation results as shown in Figure \ref{fig:intro}, and achieves significant improvements over previous works on several benchmarks, thus establishing a state of the art.
+Our approaches achieve significant improvements over previous works on several benchmarks, thus establishing a state of the art.